WolfeCub/bit/README.md

 * `add` — Adds a file to the index (creating a blob object for it)
 * `status` — Shows the current branch, staged changes, unstaged changes and untracked files
 * `commit` — Creates a new commit with the current index as the tree, and HEAD as the parent
+* `read-tree` — Extract the contents of a tree object into the working directory
+* `branch` — Creates, lists, deletes, or moves branches
+* `switch` — Switch between branches